-Broward County Academy of Finance Fellowship - Incoming Students past year with an overall GPA of 3.50 (on a 4.0 scale).
-Students must have a SAT score of 1200 or ACT score of 26 or higher.
+Broward County Academy of Finance Fellowship - Incoming Students of 26 or higher.
 Must assist the Huizenga School with recruitment and retention projects as needed (10-20 hours per week) Must be a US citizen and Florida resident.
 Must prove financial need based on FAFSA.
-Contact: Carla Withrow at (954) 262-5149